 The medical condition that is known as athlete’s foot is caused by a fungus.
 Common names for this ailment can include tinea pedis and ringworm of the foot.
 The symptoms that are typically associated with athlete’s foot can consist of itching on the bottom of the feet and between the toes, in addition to dry, flaky, and cracking skin.
 In severe cases, there may be small blisters that form which may ooze.
 This type of fungus generally lives and thrives in warm and moist environments.
 These can include public swimming pools, locker rooms, and shower room floors.
 Research has shown that there are methods that can be implemented which may prevent this contagious condition.
 These can consist of wearing appropriate shoes while in these areas, and avoiding sharing shoes and towels.
 If you believe you have developed athlete's foot, it is advised that you consult with a podiatrist who can determine what the best treatment is for you.

 Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
-If you have any concerns about your feet, contact Dr. Robert Hope from Riverside Podiatry.
-Our doctor will treat your foot needs.
+If you have any concerns about your feet and ankles, contact Dr. Robert Hope from Riverside Podiatry.
+Our doctor will treat your foot and ankle needs.

 Athlete’s Foot: The Sole Story